Positivity of Matui's HK Conjecture for AF Groupoids

 where $\alpha^c$ is the action of $\mathbb{T}$ on $C^*(\mathcal{G})$ corresponding to the cocycle $c$.
 We let $\beta$ be an automorphism on $B$ corresponding to the dual map $\widehat{\alpha}^c$ with respect to the isomorphism above.
 By applying the crossed products on both sides of the equivalence above with the respective maps, we get the isomorphism $B \rtimes_\beta \mathbb{Z} \cong C^*(\mathcal{G}) \rtimes_{\alpha^c} \mathbb{T} \rtimes_{\widehat{\alpha}^c} \mathbb{Z}$, and by Takai duality, we have that $B \rtimes_\beta \mathbb{Z}$ is stably isomorphic to $C^*(\mathcal{G})$.
 So, we apply Brown's theorem to $C^*(\mathcal{G})$ and we get the equivalence of items (i)--(iii) of Theorem \ref{thm:main} with item (d) of Brown's theorem.

 This equivalence gives a characterisation of when the C*-algebra is AF embeddable.
 Note that item (d) depends on the K-theory, which is very abstract.
+Moreover, in order to understand (d), we need to know the positive elements of $K_0(B)$.
 We use the theory of homology groups of groupoids in order to show that (d) is equivalent to condition (iv) of Theorem \ref{thm:main}.
 By applying results from \cite{FKPS, Matui} on homology groups, we get the commutative diagram below.